chandanprogrammer/javascript-learning/01_basics/00_javascript_theory.md

 ## JavaScript Basics Theory

-- JavaScript is a clint-side, object-oriented scripting language.
+- JavaScript is a clint side scripting language.

+- JavaScript is a object-oriented programming language for web applications.

 - It is used to make web page alive.

+- It is a dynamic typing language.

 - It can execute not only in the browser but also on the server.